High Dimensional Low Rank plus Sparse Matrix Decomposition: Structure of the Proposed Approach and Theoretical Result

 where $\bL_{s1}$ and $\bS_{s1}$ are its LR and sparse components, respectively.
 The idea is to decompose the sketch $\bD_{s1}$ into its LR and sparse components to learn the CS of $\bL$ from the CS of $\bL_{s1}$.
 Note that the columns of $\bL_{s1}$ are a subset of the columns of $\bL$ since $\bL_{s1} = \bL \bS_1$.
 Should we be able to decompose $\bD_{s1}$ into its exact LR and sparse components (c.f.
 Lemma \ref{lm4}), we also need to ensure that the columns of $\bL_{s1}$ span $\calU$.
 The following lemma establishes that a small subset of the columns of $\bD$ sampled uniformly at random contains sufficient information (i.e., the columns of the LR component of the sampled data span $\calU$) if the RS is incoherent.

 \begin{lemma} Suppose $m_1$ columns are sampled uniformly at random from the matrix $\bL$ with rank $r$.
 If

-then the selected columns of the matrix $\bL$ span the columns subspace of $\bL$ with probability at least $(1-\delta)$ where $c_2$ and $c_3$ are numerical constants. \end{lemma} Thus, if $\gamma (\bV)$ is small (i.e., the RS is not coherent), a small set of randomly sampled columns can span $\calU$.
-According to Lemma \ref{lm3}, if $m_1$ satisfies (\ref{eq27}), then $\bL$ and $\bL_{s1}$ have the same CS whp.
+the selected columns of the matrix $\bL$ span the CS of $\bL$ with probability at least $1-\delta$ for constants $c_2$ and $c_3$. \end{lemma} Thus, if $\gamma (\bV)$ is small (i.e., the RS is not coherent), a small set of randomly sampled columns can span $\calU$.
+Based on Lemma \ref{lm3}, if $m_1$ satisfies (\ref{eq27}), then $\bL$ and $\bL_{s1}$ will have the same CS whp.
 The following optimization problem (of dimensionality $N_1 m_1$) is solved to decompose $\bD_{s1}$ into its LR and sparse components.

 Thus, the columns subspace of the LR matrix can be recovered by finding the columns subspace of $ \bL_{s1} $.
 Our next lemma establishes that (\ref{eq20}) yields the exact decomposition using roughly $m_1 = \calO (\mu r)$ randomly sampled columns.
 To simplify the analysis, in the following lemma it is assumed that the CS of the LR matrix is sampled from the random orthogonal model \cite{lamport4}, i.e., the columns of $\bU$ are selected uniformly at random among all families of $r$-orthonormal vectors. \begin{lemma} Suppose the columns subspace of $\bL$ is sampled from the random orthogonal model, $\bL_{s1}$ has the same column subspace of $\bL$ and the support set of $\bS$ follows the Bernoulli model with parameter $\rho$.
 In addition, assume that the columns of $\bD_{s1}$ were sampled uniformly at random.
 If